CARES Act Funding Under Sections 18004(a)(1) and 18004(a)(2) – Higher Education Emergency Relief Fund 50% for Student Aid

 - Early College students

-- Students enrolled in exclusively online programs as of March 13, 2020.
+- Students enrolled in exclusively online courses as of March 13, 2020.

 Students who did not have a FAFSA on file with the university were able to under the penalty of perjury to meeting the requirements of Section 484 of the HEA using a self-certification form.